 How can we be faithful?
 How can we help one another?
 Hebrews 3 addresses these questions.
 They are as important today as they were in the first century.

-Think about Jesus
+Think about Jesus (verses 1-4)

 Based on that foundation, the author writes, “Therefore, brothers and sisters, holy partners in a heavenly calling, consider…Jesus, the apostle and high priest of our confession.”
-Since Jesus is the basis of our salvation and the one who enables it to be applied to our lives, we need to concentrate on Jesus.
+Since Jesus is the basis of our salvation and the one who applies it in our lives, we need to concentrate on Jesus.
 We need to make sure that nothing distracts us from a focus on Jesus.

 This is the only place in the Bible where Jesus is called an apostle.
 The word means “one who is sent,” and Jesus was sent from God to us.
 He had a message, and we are to pay attention to what he said, but we are also to pay attention to Jesus himself, because he as a person is part of the message of God.
 His death has meaning for us only because of who he is: the Son of God.